-When you select Microsoft Edge as the web browser in the Start Recording dialog box, VuGen will try to enable loopback calls:
+When you select Microsoft Edge as the web browser in the Start Recording dialog box, VuGen tries to enable loopback calls:

 - If you have administrator privileges on the machine, VuGen can enable loopback calls, and you can proceed with intranet recording.
 (The loopback calls will be disabled again at the end of recording.)